effekseer/EffekseerForUE/docs/index_en.md

 ## Constitution

-EffekseerForUE4 consists mainly of two components.
+EffekseerForUE consists mainly of two components.

 It is ```EffekseerSystemComponent``` and ```EffekseerEmitterComponent```.